 Rectified Linear Unit (ReLU) Layer

 Also called as subsampling or downsampling.
-Pool layer do a downsampling operation along the spatial dimensions (width, height), resulting in volume such as [16x16x16] i.e reduces the dimensionality of each feature map but retains the most important information.
+The pooling layer does a downsampling operation along the spatial dimensions (width, height), resulting in volume such as [16x16x16] i.e reduces the dimensionality of each feature map but retains the most important information.

 - Max Pooling operation on a Rectified Feature map.